polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 1: Configure networking of the database tier Azure VMs.

-   > **Note**: Before you start this task, ensure that the template deployments you initiated in the previous exercise have successfully completed.
+   > **Note**: Before you start this task, ensure that the Bicep template deployment you initiated in the previous exercise have successfully completed.

 1. From the lab computer, in the Azure portal, navigate to the blade of the **i20-db-0** Azure VM.